adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* Implement new Get-GraphItem, Remove-GraphItem commands
+* Rationalize Get-GraphChildItem and new Get-GraphItem
 * Fix CI on Linux to actually fail when test failures occur
-* Rename propertylist in new-graphitem, new-graphobject to propertymap
-* Add-GraphItemReference
-* Get-GraphType and New-GraphObject should accept both fqn and uqn instead of just uqn for primitve types as for other type classes
+* Get-GraphType and New-GraphObject should accept both fqn and uqn instead of just uqn for primitive types as for other type classes
 * Remove module rename workaround for case issues in CI on Linux
 * Possible refactor of ScalarTypeProvider and CompositeTypeProvider into per-typeclass providers
 * Fix connect-graph to preserve appid across invocations in some cases